-During his late years A-D has been described as a political utopist and a paranoiac, but his scholarly work was still quite acceptable according to the standards of the time.
+During his late years Anquetil-Duperron has been described as a political utopist and a paranoiac, but his scholarly work was still quite acceptable according to the standards of the time.
 His Oupnek’hat, translated from the Persian version (Sirr-i Akbar), was the first sample of the Upaniṣads known in Europe.
 Although written in complicated Latin, with frequent Greek and Persian works inserted, it caused much attention and was admired by many (e.g. Schopenhauer).
+He was also interested in Sanskrit and collected material about it.
+His papers are kept in Bibliothèque nationale.

 Publications: Le Zend-Avesta.
 1–3.
 P. 1762–69.
 French transl. with a “Discours préliminaire” of 500 p. including a description of his travels, and various appendices.
 German transl. by Kleuker, Riga 1775, and of Vol. 1 by J. G. Purmann 1776; vol. 1 (travels) also republished in 1997.